 Best NRFI Bets Today – Top No Run First Inning Props (Daily Picks)

-Image Credit: Sam Navarro-Imagn Images
+Image Credit: Reggie Hildred-Imagn Images

 NRFIs — betting on whether or not a run will score in the first inning — have become the darling of the baseball betting world this season.
 NRFI stands for No Runs First Inning (NRFI).
 The opposite, YRFI, stands for Yes Runs First Inning.
 These wagers are ideal for bettors who love wagers that settle quickly.